yating3/fast-robots/Lab7/lab7.md

 x = np.array([[dist_arr[0]],[0]])
 ```

 For the Kalman filter, I needed to estimate variance for each state variable and sensor input.
 These values acts as weights that indicate how much I trust my model compared to my ToF distance measurements.
+The higher the uncertainty value, the lower my confidence is.
 Using the equations from lecture I found sigma_1 and sigma_2.
-For sigma_3, I used a slightly smaller value of 25 mm/s since I trust the ToF readings more.
+For sigma_3, I used a slightly smaller value of 25 mm/s since I trust the ToF readings more than the model.

 Sigma_1: 54 mm/s
 Sigma_2: 54 mm/s